layouts-css/tailwindcss-plugin/README.md

 <br/>

-Controlling size and resizing behavior in CSS through the specification of properties on both parent and child elements can be challenging. 🛌 layout-css simplifies this process by giving control to the child component for resizing within the parent.
+Controlling size and resizing behavior in CSS through the specification of properties on both parent and child elements can be challenging. 🛌 layouts-css simplifies this process by giving control to the child component for resizing within the parent.
 This library shares the same opinion as Figma, advocating for child components to dictate their own resizing behavior.

-> 🚨 Attention: The use of Tailwind CSS size utility classes such as h-full or w-full, h-{number}, and w-{number} may not produce expected results when combined with layout-css classes.
+> 🚨 Attention: The use of Tailwind CSS size utility classes such as h-full or w-full, h-{number}, and w-{number} may not produce expected results when combined with layouts-css classes.
 This is due to hiding complexity of setting width in flex-box, flex-direction, and grid.

 <br/>